seanhaneberg/tarp/docs/design/brainstorm/characters/tarpeia/README.md

 significant settlment on a hill to the northeast.

-There are variations on the exact story, but the Romans believed that, shortly after the founding of the Rome, in the final battle following the Rape of the Sabines, Tarpiea allowed Sabine soliders into the new citadel on the Capitoline Hill, where the non-combatant population of Rome hid.
+There are variations on the exact story, but the Romans believed that, shortly after the founding of the Rome, in the final battle following the mass kidnapping of women from neighboring towns (see [Rape of the Sabines](https://en.wikipedia.org/wiki/The_Rape_of_the_Sabine_Women and [Raptio](https://en.wikipedia.org/wiki/Raptio)), Tarpiea allowed Sabine soliders into the new citadel on the Capitoline Hill, where the non-combatant population of Rome hid.
 Romulus had charged Tarpiea's father with defending this citadel, making her betrayal of Rome also a betrayal of her father.

 After the Sabines secured access to the citadel, Tarpeia sought her payment--the jewelery the Sabine fighters were known for wearing on their left arms.
-Instead, they crushed her by piling their shields (also worn on the left arms) crushing her.
-Accounts vary on her precise fate, but in all of them she's crushed.
+Instead, they crushed her using their shields, which they also wore on the left arms.
+Accounts vary on her precise fate, but in all of them she's crushed and killed.

 In some accounts, she--or perhaps, just her corpse--was thrown off of an 80ft cliff on the Capitoline Hill.
-In other versions she's buried either at the base In which now bears her name--the Tarpeian Rock.
+In other versions she's buried either at the base of it or near the precipice.
+Whatever her exact fate, the cliff now bears her name--the Tarpeian Rock.

 She would be the first to be executed in this manner.
 For hundreds of years subsequently, the Roman state executed traitors and other criminals by throwing